Conditional Euclidean distance optimization via relative tangency

 In this paper, we lay the theoretical foundations of a relative notion of projective duality.
 Having fixed a projective subvariety $Z\subset X$, one may look for all hyperplanes tangent to $X$ on at least one point of $Z$.
 This defines the {\em dual variety of $X$ relative to $Z$}, denoted by $X_Z^\vee$.
 Similarly, we work with a relative version of polar classes, which we call {\em relative polar classes}, denoted by $p_i(X,Z)$.
 Their degrees, in this paper denoted by $\mu_i(X,Z)$, were originally introduced in \cite{piene1978polar} under the name of {\em classes of immersion}.
 This paper aims to establish a relative tangency theory for nongeneric subvarieties, proving that most natural generalizations still hold.
 A class of varieties for which this relative point of view is particularly central when it comes to applications is the class of determinantal varieties, explored in Section \ref{sec: relative tang determinantal}.

 \begin{example} Consider the space $\PP^5=\PP(S^2\C^3)$, the parameter space for conics in $\PP^2$ or equivalently of $3\times 3$ symmetric matrices.
 Let $X$ be the degree $4$ surface in $\PP^5$ representing symmetric matrices of rank at most one, i.e., the Veronese embedding of $\PP^2$.
 Geometrically, $X$ encodes non-reduced conics, counting lines with multiplicity two.
 The dual variety $X^\vee\subset (\PP^5)^\vee$ parametrizes all $3\times 3$ symmetric matrices with determinant zero: these correspond to singular plane conics, or conics given by the union of two lines.
 Consider a smooth conic $C\subset\PP^2$ and its Veronese embedding $Z$, a quartic curve in $X$.
 The subvariety $Z$ describes lines with multiplicity two, tangential to $C$.
 The dual variety of $Z$ is another hypersurface in $\PP^5$, representing plane conics tangent to $C$.
 If we consider only hyperplanes tangent to $X$ at points living in $Z$, they form the relative dual variety $X_Z^\vee$.
 This variety is contained in $X^\vee\cap Z^\vee$ and characterizes conics resulting from two lines intersecting at a point on $C$.
-Furthermore, it has codimension $2$ in $\PP^5$. $\diamondsuit$ \end{example}
+Furthermore, it has codimension $2$ in $\PP^5$.
+We show in Remark \ref{rmk: relative dual strictly contained in intersection X dual Z dual} that $X_Z^\vee$ is strictly contained in $X^\vee\cap Z^\vee$. $\diamondsuit$ \end{example}